Request Flow

 // Load help LAST (deferred) to collect all commands defer modules.LoadHelp(dispatcher)

-// Core modules (order matters for handler priority) modules.LoadBotUpdates(dispatcher) // Bot status tracking modules.LoadAntispam(dispatcher) // Spam protection modules.LoadLanguage(dispatcher) // Language settings modules.LoadAdmin(dispatcher) // Admin commands modules.LoadPin(dispatcher) // Pin management modules.LoadMisc(dispatcher) // Misc utilities modules.LoadBans(dispatcher) // Ban/kick commands modules.LoadMutes(dispatcher) // Mute commands modules.LoadPurges(dispatcher) // Message purging modules.LoadUsers(dispatcher) // User tracking modules.LoadReports(dispatcher) // Report system modules.LoadDev(dispatcher) // Developer tools modules.LoadLocks(dispatcher) // Chat locks modules.LoadFilters(dispatcher) // Message filters modules.LoadAntiflood(dispatcher) // Flood protection modules.LoadNotes(dispatcher) // Notes system modules.LoadConnections(dispatcher) // Chat connections modules.LoadDisabling(dispatcher) // Command disabling modules.LoadRules(dispatcher) // Rules management modules.LoadWarns(dispatcher) // Warning system modules.LoadGreetings(dispatcher) // Welcome messages modules.LoadCaptcha(dispatcher) // CAPTCHA verification modules.LoadBlacklists(dispatcher) // Blacklist system modules.LoadMkdCmd(dispatcher) // Markdown commands}Handler Registration Pattern
+// Core modules (order matters for handler priority) modules.LoadBotUpdates(dispatcher) // Bot status tracking modules.LoadAntispam(dispatcher) // Spam protection modules.LoadLanguage(dispatcher) // Language settings modules.LoadAdmin(dispatcher) // Admin commands modules.LoadPin(dispatcher) // Pin management modules.LoadMisc(dispatcher) // Misc utilities modules.LoadBans(dispatcher) // Ban/kick commands modules.LoadMutes(dispatcher) // Mute commands modules.LoadPurges(dispatcher) // Message purging modules.LoadUsers(dispatcher) // User tracking modules.LoadReports(dispatcher) // Report system modules.LoadDev(dispatcher) // Developer tools modules.LoadLocks(dispatcher) // Chat locks modules.LoadFilters(dispatcher) // Message filters modules.LoadAntiflood(dispatcher) // Flood protection modules.LoadNotes(dispatcher) // Notes system modules.LoadConnections(dispatcher) // Chat connections modules.LoadDisabling(dispatcher) // Command disabling modules.LoadRules(dispatcher) // Rules management modules.LoadWarns(dispatcher) // Warning system modules.LoadGreetings(dispatcher) // Welcome messages modules.LoadCaptcha(dispatcher) // CAPTCHA verification modules.LoadBlacklists(dispatcher) // Blacklist system modules.LoadBackup(dispatcher) // Backup/export commands (load last)}Handler Registration Pattern

 Section titled “Handler Registration Pattern”Each module registers handlers using gotgbot’s handler system: